MatchuPitchu/react-summary/01_React Concepts.md

     };
     ```

+### Flexible Design System Components With "as/is" Props

+> Article Design System Components: <https://www.lloydatkinson.net/posts/2022/design-system-component-as-is-props>

+- look at example in `03_example-design-system-components`

 ## Concept of "Composition" (-> "children props")

 - when you have components with some identical CSS rules, you can build a wrapper container with the extracted wished CSS rules that should apply in general on multiple components